 Harassment

 Harassment, whether sexual or verbal, in the workplace or in school, is also a civil rights breach.
 This includes harassment toward someone from a protected class (race, national origin, color, religion, gender, etc.).
+Individuals who are accused of workplace harassment may face adverse actions as a result.

 Housing Discrimination